 ChinTell is a publishing company based in Hong Kong.
 We can be contacted through the Contact Us form on our website.

 Typically the information that we are collecting is name, country of residence and email address.
 Most subscribers are also asked to indicate their profession, company name and job title.

-All subscriber data is stored in a discrete, secure server behind a firewall and no subscriber information is shared with third parties, other than on occasion with HSBC.
+All subscriber data is stored in a discrete, secure server behind a firewall.
+Subscriber information could occasionally be shared with a limited group of third-party sponsors.

 If you wish to discontinue your subscription, you can do so through the links at the bottom of the weekly email that we send out or use the Contact Us box on our website to request that your subscription is discontinued.